The Garden Grazer

 Instructions

-• Make the dressing: In a small bowl, whisk together all dressing ingredients.
-Set aside.
+• Make the dressing: In a small bowl, add all dressing ingredients.
+Whisk to combine and set aside.

 Notes

-Make it spicy: Add chili powder or cayenne pepper to taste if desired.
+Make it spicy: Add more chili powder, some chipotle, or a pinch of cayenne pepper to taste.

 Nutrition Per Serving (Estimate)